Knowing how much you need to retire can be the first step to saving for the future.

 - Your employer’s 401k match.
 Each month you should be contributing as much as you need to in order to get the most out of your company’s 401k match.
 That means if your company offers a 5% match, you should be contributing AT LEAST 5% of your monthly income to your 401k each month.

 - Whether you’re in debt.
-Once you’ve committed yourself to contributing at least the employer match for your 401k, you need to make sure you don’t have any debt.
+Once you’ve committed yourself to contribute at least the employer match for your 401k, you need to make sure you don’t have any debt.
 If you don’t, great!
 If you do, that’s okay.
-You can check out my system on eliminating debt fast to help you.
+You can check out my system for eliminating debt fast to help you.

 - Your Roth IRA contribution.
-Once you’ve started contributing to your 401k and eliminated your debt, you can start investing into a Roth IRA.
+Once you’ve started contributing to your 401k and eliminated your debt, you can start investing in a Roth IRA.
 Unlike your 401k, this investment account allows you to invest after-tax money and you collect no taxes on the earnings.
-As of writing this, you can contribute up to $5,500/year.
+As of writing this, you can contribute up to $6,000/year.

 Remember, you can contribute up to $18,500/year on your 401k if you’re under 50.
 So you should have no issue continuing to invest in your 401k.